woodpecker-ci/woodpecker/docs/docs/30-administration/11-agent-config.md

 ### `WOODPECKER_BACKEND`
 > Default: `auto-detect`

 Configures the backend engine to run pipelines on.
-Possible values are `auto-detect` or `docker`.
+Possible values are `auto-detect`, `docker`, or `local`.